Doing is a quantum leap from imagining.

-The Release Train Engineer (RTE) typically facilitates a weekly (or more frequently, as conditions require) Scrum of Scrums (SoS) meeting to continuously coordinate dependencies of the Agile Release Train and to provide visibility into progress and impediments.
-The RTE, representatives from each team (often the Scrum Master), and others (where appropriate) meet to update their progress toward Milestones, program PI objectives, and internal dependencies among the teams.
-The meeting is timeboxed to less than 30 minutes and is followed by a “meet-after” to solve problems identified.
-A suggested agenda for the SoS meeting is described in Figure 3.
+The Release Train Engineer (RTE) typically facilitates a weekly (or more frequently, as needed) Scrum of Scrums (SoS) event.
+The SoS helps coordinate the dependencies of the ARTs and provides visibility into progress and impediments.
+The RTE, representatives from each team (often the Scrum Master), and others (where appropriate) meet to review their progress toward milestones and PI objectives, and dependencies among the teams.
+The event is timeboxed for 30-60 minutes and is followed by a ‘meet after’ where individuals who want to do a deeper dive into specific problems can remain behind.
+A suggested agenda for the SoS event is shown in Figure 3.

-In a manner similar to the SoS, a PO Sync meeting is often held for Product Owners and Product Managers.
-This meeting typically occurs weekly, or more frequently as conditions require.
-The PO Sync is also timeboxed (30 to 60 minutes) and is followed by a “meet-after” to solve problems identified during the meeting.
+In a manner similar to the SoS, a PO sync is often held for Product Owners and Product Management.
+This event typically occurs weekly, or more frequently, as needed.
+The PO sync is also timeboxed (30 – 60 minutes) and is followed by a meet after to solve any problems.

-This meeting may be facilitated by the RTE or Product Manager.
-The purpose of the meeting is to get visibility into how well the ART is progressing toward meeting the program PI objectives, to discuss problems or opportunities with Feature development, and to assess any scope adjustments.
-The meeting may also be used to prepare for the next PI (see below) and may include Program Backlog refinement and Weighted Shortest Job First (WSJF) prioritization ahead of the next PI planning meeting, and more.
+The PO sync may be facilitated by the RTE or a Product Manager.
+The purpose is to get visibility into how well the ART is progressing toward meeting its PI objectives, to discuss problems or opportunities with Feature development, and to assess any scope adjustments.
+The event may also be used to prepare for the next PI (see below) and may include Program Backlog refinement and Weighted Shortest Job First (WSJF) prioritization ahead of the next PI planning event.

-Note: As illustrated in Figure 2, sometimes the Scrum of Scrums and PO Sync are combined into one meeting, often referred to as an ART sync.
+(Note: As illustrated in Figure 2, sometimes the SoS and PO sync are combined into one event, referred to as an ART sync.)

 Release Management Meetings

-The hallmark of each PI is a biweekly event that provides feedback from the stakeholders about the efficacy and usability of the system under development.
+A system demo is a biweekly event that provides feedback from the stakeholders about the effectiveness and usability of the system under development.
 This demo also helps ensure that integration between teams on the same ART occurs on a regular basis—at least once every iteration.
 And as “integration points control product development” , the system demo is the routine point at which the meaningful, emergent behavior of the full system or solution can be evaluated.

 Prepare for the Next PI Planning Event

-While we note this function as an event in Figure 3, in reality, preparing for the upcoming PI is a continuous process, with three primary focus areas:
+While we note this activity as an event in Figure 2, in reality, preparing for the upcoming PI is a continuous process, with three primary focus areas:

 - Management alignment and organizational readiness for planning

-- The actual logistics for the event—facility readiness
+- Facility readiness—the actual logistics for the event

-Since any one of these can interfere with the potential outcome—an actual, specific, and committed PI plan—careful consideration of all three factors is warranted.
+Since any one of these can interfere with the potential outcome—a specific and committed PI plan—careful consideration of all three factors is necessary.

 Inspect and Adapt

-The PI is “done” when the PI timebox expires.
-Each PI is followed by a final system demo called a PI System Demo.
+The PI is done when its timebox expires.
+Each PI concludes with a final system demo called a PI System Demo.
 This is a newsworthy event that illustrates all the features that have been accomplished during the PI.
-This is usually done as part of the inspect and adapt (I&A) workshop, which is a regular time to reflect, problem-solve, and take on improvement actions needed to increase the velocity, quality, and reliability of the next PI.
-The result of the workshop is a set of improvement stories that can be added to the backlog for the upcoming PI planning.
+This is done as part of the I&A event, which is a regular time to reflect, apply problem-solving techniques, and take on improvement actions needed to increase the velocity, quality, and reliability of the next PI.
+The result of the I&A event is a set of improvement features or Stories that can be added to the backlog for the upcoming PI planning.
 In this way, every ART improves every PI.

-During the PI timebox, the ARTs build multiple increments of value, which accumulate into solution Capabilities.
-The new capabilities must be designed, developed, tested, and validated holistically, along with the existing capabilities of the system.
-The Solution Demo is the apex of the PI learning cycle.
-This is a high-profile event where value stream stakeholders, Customers (or their internal proxies), and senior management view the progress that the solution has made during the past program increment.
+During the PI timebox, the ARTs build multiple increments of value, which grow into solution capabilities.
+The new capabilities must be designed, developed, tested, and validated holistically, along with the existing capabilities of the solution.
+The solution demo is a critical aspect of the PI learning cycle for a Solution Train.
+This high-profile event allows large solution stakeholders, customers (or their internal proxies), and senior management to view the progress that the Solution Train has made during the PI.

-At this event, the value stream demonstrates its accomplishments in the past PI.
+At this event, the Solution Train demos its accomplishments for the entire PI.
 Senior managers and stakeholders review the progress in the broader solution context.
-It may also inform decisions about continuation, adjustment, or even cancellation of initiatives, as well as changes to the Budgets for the various value streams.
+It may also inform decisions about whether to pivot or persevere with capabilities, as well as changes to Lean Budgets for the various Value Streams.